tlongers/doccydoc/sphinx/source/units.rst

 **Description**

-The latitude or gazeteer identity number of the most precise location of a site associated with a unit.
+The latitude or gazetteer identity number of the most precise location of a site associated with a unit.

 **Type of field**